enowars/enowars7-service-phreaking/documentation/README.md

 	SecCap   SecCapType
 }
 ```
 The `SecCap` field is used by the UE to announce which encryption and integrity algorithms it supports.
-When the core later on sends the `SecurityModeCommand` message, it chooses the highest version of encryption and integrity algorithm from the security capabilities it got from the UE earlier in an earlier message.
+When the core later on sends the `SecurityModeCommand` message, it chooses the highest version of encryption and integrity algorithm from the security capabilities it received in the `NASRegRequestMsg`.

 There is no integrity protection on messages before the `LocationUpdate` message.
-So when an attacker have control over the gNB serving the UE (by using the gNB binary or writing their own tool), they are able to change any fields of the messages forwarded to the Core.
-So the attacker can control which encryption algorithms that are used.
-Null encryption can be forced and the flag can be extracted in clear text from the `LocationUpdate` message.
+So when an attacker have control over the gNB serving the UE (by using the gNB binary or writing their own tool), they are able to change any fields of the messages forwarded to the Core and it will be accepted.
+Changing `SecCap.EaCap` to 0 will disable encryption and the flag can be extracted in clear text from the `LocationUpdate` message.

 # Exploits